reliablerascal/sounds-of-toxins/README.md

 " target="_blank">lack of formal instruction on how to interpret sonifications</a>.
 <li>Sonification has some <a href="https://open.spotify.com/episode/6FgEpVFqtecHZS9Z0Sj8r0?si=6ReoipyKSDW0RpwXMFDpkw
 " target="_blank">proven analytical use cases</a> and <a href="https://www.loudnumbers.net/" target="_blank">artistic uses</a> but might most effectively be tailored to convey data through eliciting an emotional response
 <li>While existing data sonficiation techniques often rely on rhythm, tempo, and pitch of individual tones to convey data, a "time series" presentation of data could encourage passivity on the part of the listener.
-A single chord, in contrast, which conveys all of its information in one instant- making it potentially useful for conveying data interactively.
+My personal conviction is that a <strong>single chord, by nature conveying all of its "information" in a single instant, is the best means for conveying data interactively</strong> via the harmonic tension between chord tones.
 <li>Emotional response to music can be affected by <a href="Single chords convey distinct emotional qualities to both naïve and expert listeners - Imre Lahdelma, Tuomas Eerola, 2016 " target="_blank">vertical harmony</a>, i.e. the relation between multiple notes played at the same time within a chord.
 Because different chords convey different levels of tension or stability, they might meaningfully be ranked as ordinal categories despite some intrinsic factors that might influence emotional connection.
 </ol>

 Here's my story, [The Sounds of Toxins](https://reliablerascal.github.io/sounds-of-toxins/), as published on GitHub.

 ## Key Findings and Data Sources
 This project focused on data expression, rather than data analysis.
 I simply acquired a ten day AQI forecast for Minnetonka, MN from aqiair.com.
-I chose this city because it ranked in the worst ten U.S. cities for air quality on July 24, 2023.
+I chose this city because it ranked amongst the worst ten U.S. cities for air quality on July 24, 2023, AND showed signficant day-to-day variation in air quality.
 <!---<ul>
 <li>
 </ul>--->